astenmies/cool-docs/go-cheatsheet.md

 // So in OO we use methods to create functions that belong to the instance.

-// In Go, we achieve this by "extending" a base type (like string or integer ...). type deck []string
+// In Go, we achieve this by "extending" a base type (like string or integer ...). type featuredFlights []string

 // By making an extra type, it gives us the ability to create a method (a function with a receiver).
 // That function will only work with that specific type.
 // So that method belongs to the extended type ("instance" in OO)
-// Variable d is the actual copy ("instance" in OO) of the deck we're working on.
+// Variable d is the actual copy ("instance" in OO) of the featuredFlights we're working on.
-// Now any variable of type deck can call this function printIt() on itself. func (d deck) printIt() {
+// Now any variable of type featuredFlights can call this function printIt() on itself. func (f featuredFlights) printIt() {
-	for i, card := range d {
+	for i, flight := range f {
-		fmt.Println("sliceCard:", i, card)
+		fmt.Println("sliceFlight:", i, flight)
 	}
 }

 func main() {
-	// sliceCards := []string{"Seven of Clubs", "Eight of Clubs"}
+	// sliceFlights := []string{"Economy Class to Lisbon", "Business Class to Perth"}
-	sliceCards := deck{"Seven of Clubs", "Eight of Clubs"}
+	sliceFlights := featuredFlights{"Economy Class to Lisbon", "Business Class to Perth"}

-	// Because we extended type deck with a printIt() functionnality,
+	// Because we extended type featuredFlights with a printIt() functionnality,
-	// we can now use it on sliceCards variable. sliceCards.printIt()
+	// we can now use it on sliceFlights variable. sliceFlights.printIt()
 }
 ```
 <div align="right">▲<a href="#top">Back to Top</a></div>